Professional Performing Arts High School (PPAS) (02M408)

 Performing Arts

-In partnership with the professional theater company Waterwell, and built around the core values: engagement and empathy.
-Students take daily conservatory-style class in acting, movement/devising, voice & speech and theater studies.
-Each grade also participates in supplementary performance projects including classics, new play commissions, and student-created work.
-Goal is to develop exemplary artists who are equally engaged citizens.
-Audition Location: PPAS, 328 West 48th Street.
+In partnership with a professional theater program that focuses on targeted actor development, engagement and growth.
+Students take daily pre-conservatory-style class in acting, movement, voice & speech and theater studies.
+Each grade also participates in supplementary performance projects including acting productions and student-created work.
+Goal is to develop exemplary artists who are prepared to perform and apply their strong skills in all areas of learning.
+In person audition location: PPAS, 328 West 48th Street.

 Method: